Lower your monthly payments with an extended loan repayment period.

-A long-term personal loan is a loan that has a repayment period that’s typically more than three years.
-Loan terms that are this lengthy will often be used for big purchases such as a car, boat, complicated surgery or a huge wedding.
+A long-term personal loan is a loan that has a repayment period of more than three years.
+Loan terms that are this lengthy are often used for big purchases — cars, boats, complicated surgeries or big weddings.
+You’ll still have monthly payments, just like a personal loan with a short repayment term, but the total amount you pay each month will be smaller.
+However, it comes with a downside: You’ll pay more toward interest.

 Compare personal loans with terms as long as five years